 Magento 2 provides a built in cache functionality, where you can configure cache and use that.
 Let’s see how to use Varnish Cache and its benefits.

 Varnish is a proxy server.
 It is useful to deliver content fast.
 When a visitor requests your site, then this request will not send to Magento, it’s delivered from cache.
-Varnish checks if visitors request for Home page, Checkout, without firing a mysql query, or without hitting any php code it delivers content from cache.
+Varnish checks if visitors request for Home page, Catalog page, CMS page or some cached page.

-Magento strongly recommends using Varnish (or Redis) in production.
+Magento strongly recommends using Varnish in production.
 The full-page caching (to either the file system or database) is much slower than Varnish.

 To configure Magento to use Varnish log in to the Magento Admin:

 - Go to Stores > Configuration > Advanced > System > Full Page Cache